Updated July 2022

 which will be payable by the Client in addition to the Charges.

 6.3.1.
-DGauge agrees in writing pursuant to any Change Proposal (as such term is defined in the Appendix) to provide services to the Client in addition to the Services;
+DGauge agrees in writing pursuant to any Change Proposal to provide services to the Client in addition to the Services;

-6.3.2. the Client changes its requirements and DGauge agrees to accept that change; or
+6.3.2. the Client changes its requirements and DGauge agrees to accept that change and to undertake the work resulting from it; or

 6.3.3.
 DGauge incurs additional obligations or time as a consequence of the Client’s failure to comply with its obligations under the Agreement;